svmiller/svmiller.github.io/_posts/2015-12-07-gun-control-public-opinion-1972-2014.md

 ## Conclusion

-We commonly believe the gun control debate to be a polarizing issue, but data from the General Social Survey suggest that is not necessarily true.
-GOP partisanship does not robustly reduce support for gun control and most Republicans actually support gun control measures.
+We commonly believe the gun control debate to be a polarizing issue.
+However, data from the General Social Survey suggest that is not necessarily true.
+GOP partisanship does not robustly reduce support for gun control across all forms of gun control policies that could be considered by the general public.
+Further, most Republicans actually support gun control measures notwithstanding the negative relationship between GOP partisanship and support for gun control.
 However, the issue is quickly becoming a polarizing issue among the electorate, and it's likely not just the South that is responsible for that.

 Code for this analysis is available [on my Github](https://github.com/svmiller/gss-guns).